blockexplorer/news-widget-readme/README.md

 news-widget
 ===========

-A widget to display BlockExplorer news.
+A widget to display Block Explorer news.

 ## Usage

-An example is below on how to use the BlockExplorer news widget:
+An example is below on how to use the Block Explorer news widget:

 ```
 <div id="myid"></div>